-Chief Inspector Mark Hollis is the Area Commander and is responsible for the daily management of local personnel, performance management, community engagement and partnership working within Galloway in order to ensure that key performance indicators and outcomes within the Local Police Plan are delivered.
-Mark is based at Stranraer Police Office.
+Chief Inspector Bryan Lee is the Area Commander and is responsible for the daily management of local personnel, performance management, community engagement and partnership working within Galloway in order to ensure that key performance indicators and outcomes within the Local Police Plan are delivered.
+Bryan is based at Stranraer Police Office.
 He is supported in delivering policing services by a number of CID and community safety staff based within his area.

 Dumfries and Galloway covers some 2,649 square miles in the south-west of Scotland, an area of outstanding natural beauty in a mainly rural environment.